ekowabaka/clearice/docs/5-Interactive-IO.md

 $io->output("Hello World Again", Io::OUTPUT_LEVEL_2);
 ````

 The `Io` contains four output level constants: `Io::OUTPUT_LEVEL_0`, `Io::OUTPUT_LEVEL_1`, `Io::OUTPUT_LEVEL_2`, and `Io::OUTPUT_LEVEL_3`, having inter values of 0 through 3 respectively.
-By convention `Io::OUTPUT_LEVEL_0` should not be assigned to any calls so it could be used as a mute level.
-Once the global output level is set to 0, no $io->output() calls should write output, provided this convention is followed.
+By convention `Io::OUTPUT_LEVEL_0` should not be assigned to any calls, making it useful as a mute level.
+This means once the global output level is set to 0, no $io->output() calls should write output&mdash;provided this convention is followed.
 The other three levels could be used as low, medium and high respectively.
-It is possible to define more output levels for your application if you needed.
+It is possible to define more output levels for your application if you needed; they just have to be integer values.

 Apart from the output stream, ClearIce also allows writing to the error stream through the `error()` method on the `Io` class.
 This method behaves exactly as the output method except that it writes to an error stream (standard error by default).

 ### Using the output level stack
 To help you manage the output levels effectively, ClearICE provides an output stack.
 The stack could be accessed through the `pushOutputLevel` and `popOutputLevel` methods on the `Io` class.
 Anytime the `pushOutputLevel` method is called, the current output level is set to the value that was pushed unto the stack.
 When the outputLevel is popped, the output level reverts to the output level that existed before the last push occurred.
 This way you do not have to keep track of the existing output level if the need exists to temporarily switch output levels to enforce some output.

 It is also perfectly safe to mix the stack methods with the already existing `setOutputLevel` method.
-Anytime the stack is built, the current value set through the setOutputLevel is considered.
+Anytime the stack is built, the current output level value setOutputLevel is considered and maintained.

 Consuming Input
 ---------------